 Here are just some of the ways that an internship helps a college student:

 - Explore a career or an industry from the inside.

-- Develop industry-specific abilities.
+- Develop industry-specific job skills and abilities.

 - Build a professional network of contacts including mentors and sponsors.

 - Get a full time career offer even before graduation.
 In 2017 the rate of conversion from intern to regular employer was 56%.
 So you can complete your internship in August of one year and receive a job offer to return as an employee after graduation the following year.